Danava (Hinduism): Literature

-Myths
+Stories

 Natyashastra

 In the Natyashastra, the danavas are depicted as evil demons, meddling with dancers.
 Particularly, in the first chapter of the Natyashastra, the danavas freeze and stop the performance of the dancers during an important event dedicated to the Hindu deities.
 Angering the deities, the danavas are attacked and defeated by Indra and an enclosed, safe dance arena is created for the dancers.
 Afterwards, dance-dramas depicting the defeat of the danavas are performed at the arena and anger the demons further.
 The danavas protestations are reserved for Brahma, the god of creation.
 Brahma advises the danavas that dance drama allows participants and viewers to become divine or a part of the gods in unison.
 Therefore, some scholars interpret Brahma's reply as the important role dance plays in worship.

 Indra–Vritra Story

 The Indra–Vritra Story is the only known story that contains a prominent son of Danu, a member of the danavas.
-These myths are what later cement the rivalry of the devas and asuras.
+These accounts are what later cement the rivalry of the devas and asuras.
 The struggle between Indra and Vritra act as a, "cosmogonic myth" as it discusses the birth of sat ('order') from asat ('chaos').

 Mayasura

 Mayasura, also called Maya Danava, is a prominent member of the danavas and is extensively found throughout the Mahabharata.
 He was a popular architect and rival to the architect to the gods, Vishvakarma.
-He is also known for being the father-in-law to Ravana, a prominent antagonist in Hindu mythology.
+He is also known for being the father-in-law to Ravana, a prominent antagonist in Hindu belief.
 He wrote the Surya Siddhanta.
 However, he is most known for his architecture.
 In the Sabha Parva of the Mahabharata, Maya danava built the 'Mayasabha', or the palace of illusions for the Pandava brothers.
 Here, Mayasura asked Arjuna for guidance and advised he wished to build something of value for him and the Pandavas.
 After Arjuna and Vaisampayana discuss what should be built, Krishna advised Maya to build a godlike palace.
 As translated by Ganguli, Krishna contemplates and announces what he desires.
 Maya is referred to being the son of Diti, despite being addressed as Maya danava during the entirety of Book 2.

 Krishna, the Lord of the universe and the Creator of every object, having reflected in his mind, thus commanded Maya,—'Let a palatial sabha (meeting hall) as thou choosest, be built (by thee), if thou, O son of Diti, who art the foremost of all artists, desirest to do good to Yudhishthira the just.
 Indeed, build thou such a palace that persons belonging to the world of men may not be able to imitate it even after examining it with care, while seated within.
 And, O Maya, build thou a mansion in which we may behold a combination of godly, asuric and human designs.

 Elsewhere, Mayasura built Tripura, also known as the three cities of gold, silver and iron.
 He also built the city of Lankapuri in Lanka.